erdc/ampl/README_HPC.md

 # Running AMPL on Carpenter

 The following guide is for running AMPL on the HPC Carpenter.
-The general steps to running AMPL on Additional HPC machines will be the same
+Users must have access for carpenter for this guide to be helpful.
+However, users may examine this file for a general guideline of what steps they need to take to get AMPL on a HPC machine in which they have access.
+The general steps to running AMPL on Additional HPC machines will be the same.

 ## General steps to running AMPL on HPC